TestAnything/Specification/tap-version-14-specification.md

 #### Directive

-Directives are special notes that follow the first unescaped `#` on the Test Point line which is preceded by whitespace.
-Only two are currently
-defined: `TODO` and `SKIP`.
+Directives are special notes that follow the first unescaped `#` on the Test Point line that is preceded and followed by whitespace.
+Only two are currently defined: `TODO` and `SKIP`.

 Directives are not case sensitive.
 That is, Harnesses _must_ treat `# SKIP`, `# skip`, and `# SkIp` identically.